TimSevereijns/JSON-Utilities/README.md

 # Deserialization

-Deserialization is also supported!
-In fact, deserialization can be achieved in two distinct ways, either via a DOM, or by using a SAX parser.
+Deserialization is also supported.
+In fact, deserialization can be achieved in two distinct ways, either by using a DOM or by using a SAX parser.

 Let's start with the DOM workflow.